azat-co/ga-backbone/README.md

     });
 ```

-Routes need to be in the following format: `'path/:param':'action' with will result in `path/param` calling function action which we'll set up as a property to **extend** later.
-For now we add only home route:
+Backcone.js Routes need to be in the following format: `'path/:param':'action' with will result in `path/param` calling function action which we'll set up as a property to **extend** later.
+For now we add a single **home** route:

 ```javascript
     var router = Backbone.Router.extend({